Galdangiin Orgilbold

 Galdangiin Orgilbold (born 1986) is a Mongolian powerlifter.
 He is a four-time gold medalist at the IPF World Classic Bench Press Championships.

 Galdangiin Orgilbold is amateur athlete, who has been competing in powerlifting since 2016.
 As a child, he practiced Mongolian wrestling, known as Bökh.
 Orgilbold trains under the guidance of Enkhbayaryn Sodnompiljee and Dashiin Battulga.
 In 2018 and 2019, he finished fifth at the World Championships.
-In 2022, he went to Almaty, Kazakhstan, where he sang the national anthem for the first time.
+In 2022, he went to Almaty, Kazakhstan, where sang the national anthem for the first time.
 He became a two-time World Champion in 2023.

 Orgilbold works as a mining foreman at the Energy Resources company in Tsogttsetsii sum of Ömnögovi Province and is the four sons′ father.